 1) You get your meat and only your meat.
 The meat that is delivered to you each month is from a single cow.
 There is no mixing with other cows.

 2)Your meat can only be delivered to you.
-Your meat can not be resold or delivered to someone else since it will be prominently labeled with our name and not for resale.
+Your meat cannot be resold or delivered to someone else since it will be prominently labeled with your name and not for resale.

 How is my meat stored?
 Can I be sure it is safe?

-All of our meat for both resale and CSAs are stored on our farm in our commercial walk in freezer (12x8x8).
+All of our meat for both resale and CSAs are stored on our farm in our two commercial walk-in freezers (12x8x8).
 Our CSAs are all kept segregated from the retail to ensure no mix ups.
 Each person’s CSA is kept bundled together.
 We welcome farm visits to show customers in person how we manage our beef, both the animals and finished product.

 Any other questions?
 Please Contact Us